 Minors are available to undergraduate students across The New School.

 Courses should be chosen carefully, in consultation with the director of the program.
-Students pursuing the Visual Studies minor are encouraged to download the Program Requirement Worksheet for The Arts to track their progress.
+Students pursuing the Visual Studies minor are encouraged to download the Arts Program Requirements worksheet, found here, to track their progress.
 Students must receive grades of C or better in all courses taken to fulfill minor requirements.

 Requirements for the Visual Studies Minor